-Expressing milk involves squeezing milk out of your breast so you can store it and feed it to your baby later.
+Expressing breast milk involves squeezing milk from your breast so you can store it and feed it to your baby later.
 You can use a breast pump to express, or express by hand.
 There are lots of reasons why you might want to hand express.
 For example:

 - You’re going to be away from your baby for a period of time, for example if you’re going back to work

 - Your breasts are uncomfortably full (engorged)

 - Your baby isn’t breastfeeding well or is finding sucking difficult, but you still want to give them breast milk